Top 10 Japanese hacks

-Movies, music, television series, the radio, books, newspapers, magazines...
-Anything you can read, watch, or listen to are unbelievably useful for learning.
+Movies, music, television series, radio programs, books, newspapers, magazines; anything you can read, watch, or listen to is unbelievably useful for learning.

 You've probably already heard cases of people teaching themselves a language by watching movies or playing video games.
 While these things don't directly teach grammar, they do help learning it significantly.

-Reading, watching and listening has a remarkable effect on your brain.
+Reading, watching, and listening have a remarkable effect on your brain.
 Simply by being exposed to the language, your brain is put to work.
 It starts trying to understand new words by making connections to previously learned words and seeks to make sense of any new structures.

 Basically, you're learning without knowing that you're learning.
 After a while, you'll find yourself using words and constructions that you didn't even study!
 This is all thanks to your brain's ability to soak up vocabulary and grammar while reading a book, listening to the radio, or watching a series.

 If you're extra motivated to learn and practice, use the Shadowing Technique and learn on the go while listening to and repeating your favorite Japanese radio station, podcast, TV series, or movie.

 This is a great way to pick up the rhythm, structure, sound, and rules of the Japanese language without needing to hit the books.